Automattic/jetpack/projects/js-packages/social-logos/README.md

 - **Do** use Social Logos at 48px, 36px, 24px, 18px, 12px.
 Prioritize 24px or above if you can.
 - **Try to avoid** using Social logos at 16px, 17px, or any arbitrary pixel-size that's incompatible with the base 24px grid.
 For example, don't size the icon font in EMs.

-## Generate New Artifacts using Grunt

-### Installing

-1. Go to http://nodejs.org/ and press "Install".
-Follow instructions.
-2. Open a terminal.
-Change to your social-logo directory.
-3. Type `npm install`

-### Running
+## Building

 In the commandline, type `npm run build`.
-This will clean up, polish, and generate a build folder containing the following:
+This will clean up, polish, and generate a build folder that contains the following:

 - A folder called `font`.
 This folder contains a WOFF2 font file as well as a CSS file with the font file included inline.
 - A folder called `php`.
 This folder contains a PHP file that allows one to retrieve a logo SVG using the `get_social_logo()` function.